 Sometimes, sermon writing feels like a classic who-done-it.
 When we sit down to read the text, we are given a little bit of information, a piece of the story, a few details on who was there and what transpired but we often aren't given a clear picture of the motive in any given situation.
 We have a cast of players, a few interpretations of the scene, and our best guess at intent.
-But like any encounter where multiple players are involved, a lot can differ depending on who is telling the story and what they hope to accomplish by convincing you of their series of events.
+But like in any encounter where multiple players are involved, a lot can differ depending on who is telling the story and what they hope to accomplish by convincing you of their series of events.

 This is the fun part of preparing for Sunday morning.
-Each week I get to be part investigative journalist and part arm chair psychologist.
-This week, I want us to go through this process together as we consider a rather curious scene in Luke.
+Each week I get to be part investigative journalist, part forensic scientist, and part arm chair psychologist with a side of theology, of course.

+And so, this week we take a look at a rather curious scene in Luke.
+Let's break it down together as we do our own investigation this morning.
 Here are the pieces of the story that we know.
 The background is something like this...